Supporting connective tissue, Cartilages function, structure, types and growth

 The cartilage cells

 Chondroblasts develop from embryonic mesenchymal cells.
 They are oval cells with basophilic cytoplasm and oval nuclei.
 They are present in the chondrogenic layer of the perichondrium.
 Function: synthesis and secretion of the cartilage matrix.
 Chondroblasts then become entrapped inside the lacunae and transform into chondrocytes.

 Chondrocytes develop from the chondroblasts when trapped in the lacunae.
 The matrix is condensed around the lacunae forming the dark basophilic capsule rich in chondroitin sulfate.
 The young chondrocytes are present underneath the perichondrium.
-They are elliptical in shape and can undergo mitosis.
+They are elliptical and can undergo mitosis.
 The mature chondrocytes are deeply-situated in cartilage substance.
-They are spherical in shape.
+They are spherical.
 Function: they maintain the cartilage matrix.